 We have based our estimates on assumptions that may prove to be wrong, and we may exhaust our capital resources sooner than we expect.
 In addition, the process of testing product candidates in clinical trials is costly, and the timing of progress in clinical trials is uncertain.
-Because our product candidates are in clinical development and the outcome of these efforts is uncertain, we cannot estimate the actual amounts that will be necessary to successfully complete the development and commercialization of our product candidates or whether, or when, we may achieve profitability.
+Because our product candidates are in clinical development and the outcome of these efforts is uncertain, we may not be able to accurately estimate the actual amounts that will be necessary to successfully complete the development and commercialization of our product candidates or whether, or when, we may achieve profitability.
 Our future capital requirements will depend on many factors, including:

-- · progress and cost of our clinical trials and other research and development activities; - our ability to manufacture sufficient supply of our product candidates and the costs thereof; - · the cost and timing of seeking regulatory approvals; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution for any of our product candidates for which we receive marketing approval; - · the number and development requirements of any other product candidates we pursue; - our ability to enter into collaborative agreements and achieve milestones under those agreements; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - · the cost of filing, prosecuting, defending and enforcing patent applications, claims, patents and other intellectual property rights; and - the extent to which we acquire or in-license other products and technologies.
+- progress and cost of our clinical trials and other research and development activities; - · our ability to manufacture sufficient supply of our product candidates and the costs thereof; - the cost and timing of seeking regulatory approvals; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution for any of our product candidates for which we receive marketing approval; - the number and development requirements of any other product candidates we pursue; - our ability to enter into collaborative agreements and achieve milestones under those agreements; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the cost of filing, prosecuting, defending and enforcing patent applications, claims, patents and other intellectual property rights; and - the extent to which we acquire or in-license other products and technologies.

 Until such time, if ever, as we can generate substantial product revenues, we expect to finance our cash needs through a combination of equity and debt offerings, sales of state NOL and R&D credits, existing working capital and funding from potential future collaboration arrangements.
 To the extent that we raise additional capital through the future sale of equity or debt, the ownership interest of our existing stockholders will be diluted, and the terms of such securities may include liquidation or other preferences or rights such as anti-dilution rights that adversely affect the rights of our existing stockholders.
 If we raise additional funds through strategic partnerships in the future, we may have to relinquish valuable rights to our technologies, future revenue streams or product candidates or grant licenses on terms that may not be favorable to us.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.
+In addition, the timing of when existing and new capital resources are used and received may not align with the period of time evaluated by management for going concern purposes such that management may be required to conclude that substantial doubt about our ability to continue as a going concern in accordance with relevant accounting guidance may exist in future periods.